Keiichi will receive his own spirit

 Perhaps several times now.
 We the readers just haven't seen it, of course.

-- Actually, it's fairly obvious that they've slept together.
+- Actually, it's fairly obvious that they have slept together.
 The question is whether or not they've had sex.
+The answer to that prior to Chapter 285 is a definitive NO.

 Keiichi is unknowingly something other than a normal human — possibly even a god himself.

-In the OVA's flashback to their childhood meeting, Belldandy remarked that no human should've been able to see her arrival.
+In the OVA's flashback to their childhood meeting, Belldandy remarked that no human should have been able to see her arrival.
 Either she overestimated the strength of her Bystander Syndrome

 -invoking field (she was